Ultimate Bed Bug Inspection Guide (How to Find Them)

 This is where a lot of people panic and waste money on an exterminator.
 There are two very good reasons not to immediately make a phone call when you wake up to a bite.

-The second is one of those myths that keep circulating, and that is the fact that discovering a bite today doesn’t mean you were bitten today.
+The second is to be wary of one of those myths that keep circulating.
+The truth is, discovering a bite today doesnโt mean you were bitten today.
+This sign of bed bugs only confirms exposure, not infestation.

-In fact, the itchy redness people equate to bed bugs is actually an allergic reaction to the bug’s saliva that can show up anywhere from several minutes to several days after the actual attack.
+In fact, the itchy redness people equate to bed bugs is actually an allergic reaction to the bugโs saliva.
+The symptoms can show up anywhere from several minutes to several days after the actual attack.
 Even worse, in some cases, a victim can be totally asymptomatic!

-Instead of biting your bank account, bite the bullet and confirm whether or not your home is actually an infestation.
+Instead of biting your bank account, bite the bullet.
+Inspect your home to confirm whether or not your home is actually an infestation.

-You may also wish to contact the people you’ve been hanging out with over the past one or two days and let them know they may also have been exposed.
-It could well be you were bitten in a public place as well.
+You may also wish to contact the people youโve been hanging out with over the past one or two days.
+Let them know they may also have been exposed.
+It could well be you were bitten in a public place, so keep them updated on your inspection results.

 Where Do Bed Bugs Hide?